infiniticio/docs.infinitic.io/content/en/overview/example-app.md

 ./gradlew run --args configs/all.yml
 ```

+Or **alternatively**, run all services independently one-by-one to simulate a distributed environment:

-### Run all service individually
+### Run services individually

-Or **alternatively**, run all services independently one-by-one to simulate a distributed environment. _Those services can run from anywhere as soon as they have access to Pulsar_ (and Redis for the last one).
+Those services can run from anywhere as soon as they have access to Pulsar (and Redis for the last one).

 - Run CarRental service: